szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 }
 ```

-The base trait `EventSourcing` carries all the generic machinery, generalised over serveral dimensions.
+The base trait `EventSourcing` carries all the generic machinery, generalised over the command algebra, and the effect processing monad, without limiting the choice of interpreter implementation.

 We then provide a specific implementation for `EventInterpreter.e2M`.
 In most cases we would need to fix the target monad `M` by overriding the type definition with a specific type.
-In this example, using doobie to persist to a SQL event log, we don't need to, because doobie works with a `Transactor` that itself is abstracted over the target monad.
+In our example below using [doobie](https://github.com/tpolecat/doobie) to persist to a SQL event log, we don't need to.
+This is because doobie works with a `Transactor` that itself is abstracted over the target monad.

 ```scala
 trait Event2M extends EventSourcing with EventInterpreter {